How to plan a road trip with your Boston Terrier

 Use Pet Filters On Travel Sites

-Use BringFido.com to find hotels, restaurants, events, and more on your trip.
+Use BringFido.comOpens in a new tab. to find hotels, restaurants, events, and more on your trip.

 If you are using other sites other than BringFido.com make sure you can filter for hotels that allow pets.
 This will limit your options for staying in a hotel, and you should expect to pay a pet fee.
 Pets usually have a hotel fee, plus a refundable deposit to cover any damages that may occur.
 This can easily add an extra $150 to $300 onto your hotel stay.
 Most of these hotels will also have a weight limit for pets.
 How strictly enforced the weight limit will vary by hotel to hotel.